 Medical trauma is sometimes overlooked by the individual experiencing it, or by society, and healthcare professionals.
 Why?
 This may be due to the assumption that medical events and the care required are just a normal part of life.

-Each individual’s experience is unique depending on their various biological, psychological, and social factors.
-Trauma is the nervous system’s response to a distressing or disturbing event and it is defined by a person’s subjective experience – the higher their existing levels of fight, flight or freeze are, the more overwhelming an individual’s ability to cope.
-This means that 2 people undergoing the same medical procedure may leave the hospital with completely different effects on their mental health and wellbeing.
+Each individual’s experience is unique depending on your various biological, psychological, and social factors.
+Trauma is your nervous system’s response to a distressing or disturbing event and it is defined by your subjective experience – the higher your existing levels of fight, flight or freeze are, the more overwhelming your ability to cope will be.

 Medical traumas can cause anxiety, shock or feeling numb, panic attacks, depression, grief, phobias, sensitivity to loud noises or sirens, nightmares, disrupted sleeping and eating routines, intrusive thoughts or flashbacks of the event, stress at doctor’s appointments, gastrointestinal issues, chronic pain, and more.